sncosmo/sncosmo/docs/simulation.rst

 We see above that it is straightforward to simulate SNe once we already know the parameters of each one.
-But what if we want to pick SN parmeters from some defined distribution?
+But what if we want to pick SN parameters from some defined distribution?

 Suppose we want to generate SN parameters for all the SNe we would find in a given search area over a defined period of time.
 We start by